nilscox/express-extra/README.md

 write some more tests...

-I think `express-extra` can be a great tool, and I'm trying my best to produce the best API as possible, a good documentation and a strong test suite.
+I think `express-extra` can be a great tool, and I'm trying my best to produce a simple API, a good documentation and a strong test suite.
 As a junior developer, I definitly know that thoses can be improved even more, and I'm really open to any suggestion.
 In fact, I need you to make *extra* awesome!